smweis/neurofeedback/README.md

 # neurofeedback
 A pipeline for neurofeedback

-To use, git clone.
+To use, git clone into '/Documents/MATLAB/projects/.

-If using with Toolbox Toolbox, then copy and edit the LocalHook.
+If using with Toolbox Toolbox, then tbUseProject('neurofeedback')